 College of Science and Health

 The Bachelor of Science, Life sciences curriculum is designed to meet the requirements for admission to schools and programs of dentistry, medicine, nursing, optometry, pharmacy, podiatry, and public health.
-To be considered for admission, candidates need to have completed at least one year of college study with a minimum of 30 credits by the time of enrollment at CDU.
-The only entry point to the program is in the fall.

 Students are immersed in a comprehensive program rarely offered at the undergraduate level in other colleges and universities.
 The Bachelor of Science program graduates students with the scientific knowledge and intellectual abilities to pursue careers or post graduate education in the health profession.
 Graduates with a Bachelor of Science in Life Science are able to:

 - Apply their knowledge of biology, chemistry, physics, and math in order to obtain positions in a health profession or closely related field.

 - Conduct experiments and analyze and interpret results.

 - Communicate their research and knowledge in oral and written forms.